1. On start up, Audiobook Wizard shows an empty window.

 6. If you want to provide iTunes friendly tags for your audiobook, click on the tag toolbar icon.
 You can choose to provide as much as as little information as you want.
 In fact, it is ok not to provide tags at all.
 If no title is provided, the book will be be named after the filename given.
 Although, a cover artwork does make finding items easier on your iphone or ipod.
 For artwork, you can paste from clipboard by selecting the artwork box or by drag and drop.
 Click Ok when done.

-6. Now we are ready to build the audiobook.
+7. Now we are ready to build the audiobook.
 Click on the build toolbar icon to get started.
 Enter the book title.
 This is actually the file name as well as the book title if you did not provide a title in the tag window.
 If you did provide a title, the title will be presented as the file name choice.

 *While OS X only disallow use of ":" as part of a file name but if you ever want to transfer this file to Windows, do not use characters disallowed in Windows such as "/ \ : * ? " < > |" as well.

 **From version 3.0, there is no need to provide a file location, all audiobooks encoded by Audiobook Wizard will be saved in ~/Music/Audiobook Wizard folder.

 8. From version 3.0, there is an option to add the completed files to iTunes library automatically.
 Select this option if needed.
 Select play immediately if you want playback to start once the book has been added to iTunes.
 Finally click on the Build button when ready.
 Encoding should proceed and may take a while depending on size of book.